Last Updated: July 12, 2025

 What Is a 1031 Exchange

 Section 1031 of the IRS tax code (internal revenue code) forms the basis of a 1031 Exchange.
-You can sell an investment or rental properties and delay paying capital gains tax and net investment income tax, just the tax deferred.
+You can sell an investment or rental property and delay paying capital gains tax.
+This means you can defer the tax.
 To do this, you must reinvest the money into another qualifying property.

 This exchange must involve: